Clan Galbraith: Origin of the clan

 The surname Galbraith is of Gaelic origin.
 The name is derived from the elements gall ("stranger") + Breathnach ("Briton"), meaning "British foreigner".
 The elements used in the surname would denote the differences between the Gaels—who have been generally thought to have begun migration to Scotland in about the 5th century—and the native Welsh speaking Britons, particularly those of the Kingdom of Strathclyde.
 The Strathclyde Britons remained a distinct ethnic group from both the Highland Gaels and Lowland Angles until the 14th century.
 The former capital of the Kingdom of Strathclyde was Dumbarton ("Fortress of the Britons"), in the Lennox.

-In Scottish Gaelic the Galbraiths are called Breatanuich or Clann-a-Bhreatannuich, meaning "Britons" and "Children of the Britons".
+In Scottish Gaelic the Galbraiths are called na Breatannaich or Clann a' Bhreatannaich, meaning "Britons" and "Children of the Britons".
 The early Galbraiths held lands in the Lennox, in the area of Loch Lomond, north of Dumbarton.
-The stronghold of these early Galbraiths was on the island of Inchgalbraith which is located on west side of Loch Lomond about 2 miles south-east of Luss.
+The stronghold of these early Galbraiths was on the island of Inchgalbraith which is located on the west side of Loch Lomond about 2 miles south-east of Luss.
 The heraldist Iain Moncreiffe of that Ilk speculated that the Arms of the Galbraiths—which bore three bears' heads—may allude to the British name Arthur that is thought by some to mean "bear".

 History

 The man who is considered to be first chief of Clan Galbraith was Gilchrist Bretnach who married the granddaughter of the first Earl of Lennox.

 The fourth chief, Sir William Galbraith of Buthernock, married a sister of "Black Comyn" who was head of the most powerful family in Scotland at the time.
 Sir William, however, sided against the Comyns when he had a part in the rescue of the boy king Alexander III from Comyn's control.
 Ultimately Sir William rose in power to become one of the co-Regents of Scotland in 1255.
 Sir William's son, the fifth chief of the clan, Sir Arthur, supported Robert the Bruce, and also married a sister of Sir James Douglas.
 'Good Sir James Douglas' is famous for perishing in Spain against the Saracens, while leading a small band of Scottish knights carrying Bruce's heart to the Holy Land.

 A branch of the Galbraiths held Culcreuch in Strathendrick in 1320, and before the end of that century had inherited the leadership of the clan.
 In 1425 the ninth chief, James Galbraith of Culcreuch, joined the rebellion of James Mor Stewart against King James I of Scotland, in support of the overthrown regent Murdoch Stewart, Duke of Albany.
-As many as 600 members of the clan were forced to flee after the failure of the revolt, exiled to Kintyre and the Isle of Gigha, where they adopted the new name of MacBhreatneaich of M'Vretny ("son of the Briton").
+As many as 600 members of the clan were forced to flee after the failure of the revolt, exiled to Kintyre and the Isle of Gigha, where they adopted the new name of MacBhreatneaich or M'Vretny ("son of the Briton").

 In 1489 the twelfth chief, Thomas Galbraith of Culcreuch, was captured by James IV and hanged.